mesosphere/marathon/docs/docs/command-line-flags.md

 * `--zk_max_versions` (Optional.
 Default: None): Limit the number of versions stored for one entity.
 * `--zk_timeout` (Optional.
 Default: 10000 (10 seconds)):
-    Timeout for ZooKeeper sessions in milliseconds.
+    Timeout for ZooKeeper operations in milliseconds.
-    If Marathon becomes partitioned from the ZK cluster and can not reconnect during this timeout then the session will expire and the connection will be closed.
-    If this happens to the leader then the leader will abdicate.
+    If this timeout is exceeded, the ZooKeeper operation is marked as failed.
     This timeout is also used for all REST endpoint operations: if an operation takes longer than this timeout, the request will be answered with a failure.
 *  <span class="label label-default">v0.9.0</span> `--zk_session_timeout` (Optional.
 Default: 10000 (10 seconds)):
     Timeout for ZooKeeper sessions in milliseconds.
-If Marathon becomes partitioned from the ZK cluster and can not reconnect during this timeout, the session will expire, the connection will be closed.
-If this happens to the leader, than the leader will abdicate.
+    If Marathon becomes partitioned from the ZK cluster and can not reconnect during this timeout then the session will expire and the connection will be closed.
+    If this happens to the leader then the leader will abdicate.
     This timeout is also used for the zookeeper connection timeout.
 * <span class="label label-default">v1.1.2</span> `--zk_max_node_size` (Optional.
 Default: 1 MiB):
     Maximum allowed ZooKeeper node size (in bytes).